alexbarton/ax-zsh/README.md

 ### Installation without Git

-*Note:* If you do not install AX-ZSH with Git, you will not be able to upgrade itself afterwards with the integrated `axzsh upgrade` command!
+*Note:* If you do not install AX-ZSH with [Git], you will not be able to upgrade itself afterwards with the integrated `axzsh upgrade` command!
+Therefore this method is _not recommended_ for normal use!

 ```sh
 curl -Lo ax-zsh-master.zip https://github.com/alexbarton/ax-zsh/archive/refs/heads/master.zip